Upper Mustang Trek - 16 Days

 The ethnic group known as Lobas, who have Tibetan heritage, live in Upper Mustang.
 They are extremely devout individuals, and prayers and celebrations are a regular aspect of their life.

-Likewise, the Bon religion is also practiced here which predates Buddhism.
+Likewise, Bon religion is practiced here which predates Buddhism.
 Tantric, Shamanic, and old Bon religious elements are used in Tibetan Buddhism to teach Mahayana Buddhism.

 In Upper Mustang, Tibetan Buddhism is practiced in numerous small to major monasteries.
 The routes that depict Tibetan Buddhism are decorated with Mani Walls, Chorten, and prayer flags.

-Ancient Buddhist artwork can also be found in the caves of the Upper Mustang.
-It served as a venue to practice Tibetan culture by housing entire communities and monks.
+Ancient Buddhist artwork found in the caves of the Upper Mustang trekking.
+It served venue to practice Tibetan culture by housing entire communities and monks.

 Caves, Monasteries,

-In the Upper Mustang, the top spot to visit goes to Lo-Manthang the capital of the ancient Kingdom of Lo.
-It is a walled city that was constructed in the 15th century.
+In the Upper Mustang, top spot to visit goes to Lo-Manthang the capital of ancient Kingdom of Lo.
+It is walled city that was constructed in 15th century.
 A 6-meter-high earthen wall with dzongs (square towers) at each corner surrounds this ancient settlement.

 The structures are crammed tightly together behind the fortifications.
 The city features a palace and monasteries such as the Jampa Lakhang and Thupchen Lakhang.
-There are also Chortens and numerous rows of Mani walls.
+Chortens and numerous rows of Mani walls make your journey memoriable.

 Likewise, Kagbeni is another spot that will certainly engage your fancy.
-It is believed to be one of the oldest Himalayan communities in the world.
-The streets are surrounded by lovely mud and brick homes.
-Hindus use this location as a significant part of their Pitri-Puja "ancestor-ritual."
+It is believed to be oldest Himalayan communities in the world.
+Streets are surrounded by lovely mud and brick homes.
+Hindus use this location as significant part of their Pitri-Puja "ancestor-ritual."

-Who erected them or why is unknown but is believed to be a place for human burial according to artifacts at least 2,000–3,000 years old.
-It was utilized in the 10th century as a shelter from battle.
-It started as storage facilities, military lookouts, or meditation rooms in the 1400s.
+Who erected them or why is unknown but is believed to be place for human burial according to artifacts at least 2,000–3,000 years old.
+It was utilized in the 10th century as shelter from battle.
+It started storage facilities, military lookouts, or meditation rooms in the 1400s.

 Upper Mustang Trek route

-Your adventure trip starts as you drive from Kathmandu to Pokhara and then on a flight to Jomsom the next day.
-Jomsom is the starting point of the actual trek, which continues through Kagbeni and down the Kali Gandaki River to Chele.
+Your adventure trip starts you drive from Kathmandu to Pokhara and flight to Jomsom next day.
+Jomsom is starting point of actual trek, which continues through Kagbeni and down the Kali Gandaki River to Chele.

-Over the next few days, you will trek through Syanbochen and Tsarang to reach Lo Manthang where you will take an exploration day.
-Then over the next few days, you will trek to Dhakmar, Ghiling, Samar, and Kagbeni to reach Jomsom.
+Over the next few days, you trek through Syanbochen and Tsarang to reach Lo-Manthang where you take an exploration day.
+Then over the next few days, you trek to Dhakmar, Ghiling, Samar, and Kagbeni to reach Jomsom.

-After that, you will take a flight to Pokhara and rejoice in the incredible adventure you have had.
-The next day, you will drive to Kathmandu and explore the historical city.
+After that, you take flight to Pokhara and rejoice in the incredible adventure you have had.
+Next day, you drive to Kathmandu and explore the historical city.

 Itinerary